Sourabh-Gor/bugbounty-form/README.md

 Clicking the submit button should initiate Toast.

 ### Actual Behavior:
-The submit button does not trigger Tost
+The submit button does not trigger Toast.